AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 If you have already done this, check if you have been granted *shared access from more than one merchant* by clicking on the [[!UICONTROL Shared with me] tab on your account](https://account.magento.com/grantor/manage/shared/):
 * If only one [!UICONTROL Share Name] is listed, i.e., you have only been granted by one merchant, *you will not see an [!UICONTROL Organization] drop-down*.
-* If there are multiple [!UICONTROL Share Name]s, the merchant's Support entitlements may have expired because their license was previously revoked due to payment issues.
+* If there are multiple [!UICONTROL Share Names], the merchant's support entitlements may have expired because their license was previously revoked due to payment issues.

 ### Track your tickets {#track-tickets}